David Draiman: Career

-Draiman became the lead vocalist of the heavy metal band Disturbed when its original lead singer left in 1996, two years after it had been formed under a different name.
+In 1996, Draiman auditioned to be lead singer for the band Brawl, which was later renamed to Disturbed.
 He auditioned and was asked to join the band after answering an advertisement the other members had placed in a local music publication in Chicago, which he later revealed was one of around 20 auditions for other bands he had attended that month.
 Guitarist Dan Donegan said of Draiman's audition, "You know, out of all the singers that we had talked to or auditioned, he was the only singer who was ready to go with originals.
 And that impressed me, just to attempt that.
 After a minute or two, he just starts banging out these melodies that were huge...
 I'm playing my guitar and I'm grinning from ear to ear. [...]
 I was so psyched.
 Chill up my spine."

 Draiman has written some of Disturbed's most successful singles, such as "Stupify", "Down with the Sickness", "Indestructible", and "Inside the Fire".
 In 2006, he was ranked at No. 42 on the Hit Parader list of "Top 100 Metal Vocalists of All Time".

 During Disturbed's hiatus from 2011 to 2015, Draiman worked on an industrial metal project with Geno Lenardo, which was later named Device.
 They released one self-titled album in 2013.
 Disturbed returned with the album Immortalized in 2015 and Evolution in 2018.

-Artistry
+Musical influences

 Draiman has said of his influences, "The first record I ever bought was Kiss' Destroyer.
 And those classic bands like Black Sabbath were my first loves. [...]
 I focused on the seminal metal bands like Metallica, Iron Maiden, Pantera and Queensrÿche.
 But I could also appreciate the hair metal bands – When you hear Whitesnake, you can't deny their greatness.
 Then I went in the direction of punk and new wave, groups like the Sex Pistols, The Ramones, The Misfits and later The Smiths and The Cure – that was my '80s. [...]
 And then when the grunge revolution happened, it was like a wakeup call.
 I'll never forget getting my first Nirvana, Soundgarden and Alice in Chains records."

 Personal life

 On September 25, 2011, Draiman married model and actress Lena Yada.
 Their son was born in September 2013.
-He was born three weeks premature, and the birth took 23 hours of labor.

-Besides English, Draiman is also fluent in Hebrew.
+They divorced in 2023.
+In May 2025, he got engaged to model Sarah Uli.
+They became engaged at the Disturbed: The Sickness 25th Anniversary concert in Sacramento, California on May 9, 2025, when he proposed to her on stage.
+They got married on November 16, 2025.